Can You Make Money & Earn A Living From Sports Betting?

 Just keep in mind that the most successful bettors are the ones that have no inclination to try and “pick the winners”, nor have any interest in the actual event itself (ironically).
 It’s the methodical approaches to gambling that are most successful.

 Bottom line — there are ways to earn a living from sports betting.
-However, some people will succeed while others fail.
+However, only a minority of people will succeed, while the majority fails.
 That’s life for you.

 For more information on making a living from sports betting, I recommend reading Smart Sports Trader’s Simple Guide To Making Money From Sports Betting.